Quick answer

 - ✓Always cook bell peppers until soft to reduce choking hazards.

-- ✓Peel the skin if it is tough or hard to chew.
+- ✓Peel the skin if it's tough or hard to chew.

 - ✓Avoid serving raw bell pepper to babies under 12 months due to firmness.